 Some of these issues are indeed minor.
 However, others could become something significant if left unchecked.
 Often, we’re not great at identifying which is which on our own.
 For example, an issue like someone wanting to watch more TV than the other might not ever become an issue for one couple and could be insurmountable for another.

-Starting your relationship counseling early helps you identify, raise, and address these potential issues in a safe place.
+Starting your couples counseling early helps you identify, raise, and address these potential issues in a safe place.
 That way, you’ve learned how to handle and address the issue before it’s too late or has snowballed into something more significant.

-Should you start relationship counseling?
+Should you start couples counseling?

 There’s no established timeline of when it’s best to start counseling for your relationship.
 If you’re experiencing difficulties communicating or facing issues you can’t seem to resolve on your own, couples therapy can help.
 Learning to handle disagreements correctly can actually help bring you together, rather than ripping you apart.